Origin and sustainability of energy

 In addition to environmental impacts and risks, the supply chains of fuels also involve financial and social impacts and risks.
 We aim to know the origin of the energy we produce and its environmental impacts throughout its life cycle.

 The majority of the wood pellets we use are manufactured in Finland from by-products of the sawmill and wood processing industries.
-In 2019 we also procured pellets from Estonia.
+In 2020 we also procured pellets from Estonia and Russia.
 The raw materials of pellets procured from overseas were by-products of the sawmill and wood processing industries and wood chips produced from round timber that cannot be utilised by the forest industry.

 We aim for sustainability in 100 per cent of our procured biomass.
-In practice, this means that we procure pellets that have sustainability certification (e.g. PEFC, FSC or SBP) or are from otherwise controlled sources.
-Of the pellets used in 2019, 81 per cent had sustainability certification, and the rest came from certificate controlled sources or originated from certified suppliers.
+In practice, this means that we only procure pellets that have sustainability certification (e.g. PEFC, FSC or SBP) or are from otherwise controlled sources.
+We require our suppliers to have a valid sustainability certificate.
+Of the pellets used in 2020, 68 per cent had sustainability certification, and the rest came from controlled sources in the way accepted by the certificates.

 We aim to know the environmental impacts of the energy we produce for its entire life cycle.
 We have estimated the impact of increased use of renewable energy on the environment and on emissions throughout the life cycle of energy production.
 Studies conducted in cooperation with the Finnish Environment Institute show that power plant emissions are reduced when coal is replaced with biomass.